JBrown526/Uni-Bootcamp/README.md

 # Uni-Bootcamp
-Projects from Coding Bootcamp at University, written in Processing
+Projects from 2 week Coding Bootcamp at University, written in Processing